MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-cloud-apps.md

 Some applications don't appear in the picker at all.
 The only way to include these applications in a Conditional Access policy is to include **All resources (formerly 'All cloud apps')**.

 <a name='all-cloud-apps'></a>

 ### All resources

-Applying a Conditional Access policy to **All resources (formerly 'All cloud apps')** results in the policy being enforced for all tokens issued to web sites and services.
+Applying a Conditional Access policy to **All resources (formerly 'All cloud apps')** results in the policy being enforced for all tokens issued to web sites and services including [Global Secure Access traffic forwarding profiles](/entra/global-secure-access/concept-traffic-forwarding).
 This option includes applications that aren't individually targetable in Conditional Access policy, such as Microsoft Entra ID.

 In some cases, an **All resources (formerly 'All cloud apps')** policy could inadvertently block user access.
 These cases are excluded from policy enforcement and include: